iWhatty/ohkami-v0.23.5-to-0.24-migration-notes/docs/DOCS_ROADMAP.md

 ## Partially Documented

 - `format`, `header`, `ws`, `sse` and the router internals now each have short descriptions in dedicated Markdown files.
+More real‑world examples would still be valuable.
 - The `ohkami_openapi` crate is still undocumented.